ThePerfectComputer/nimulatorPPC/README.md

 # TODO

  - [ ] populate .gitignore with all binaries to possibly be generated
- - [ ] build a binary that allows me to print registers
+ - [ ] dump instruction trace to VCD
- - [ ] add exception stack print and general stack tracing
  - [ ] go through and add docs to sources
  - [x] make opcode error message red
  - [x] get mvp loopback going in QEMU